Whatsapp Icon

 • Bone Modifying Agents: Drugs like Zoledronic acid and Pamidronate help manage bone disease associated with myeloma.

-It's essential for patients to discuss treatment options with their healthcare team to find the most appropriate strategy for their specific situation.
+Patients need to discuss treatment options with their healthcare team to find the most appropriate strategy for their specific situation.
 Advances in medication and treatment methods continue to improve outcomes for people with Multiple Myeloma.

 Understanding Integrative Treatment for Multiple Myeloma